Progress to Date:

 Key national supporters and advisors: The USDA and its Western Region Office, the Center on Budget and Policy Priorities, Feeding America, and the Food Research and Action Center

-Funders: The Sierra Health Foundation, MAZON: A Jewish Response to Hunger, Kaiser Foundation, The California Endowment, California HealthCare Foundation, Share Our Strength, Walmart Foundation, and Food Research and Action Center
+Funders: MAZON: A Jewish Response to Hunger, Kaiser Permanente, Stupski Foundation, Share Our Strength, Walmart Foundation, Walter & Elise Haas Fund, and Food Research and Action Center

-Please visit the Alliance To Transform CalFresh website to learn more about our accomplishments to date and our plans for achieving our 5-year, 75% (or top ten standing) participation goal by 2016.
-To learn about ways to support the Alliance’s efforts, please contact Andrew Cheyne, Policy Director, at 510-350-9915 or firstname.lastname@example.org.
+Please visit the Alliance To Transform CalFresh website to learn more about our accomplishments to date and our plans for achieving the new goal of 80% participation, with no county below 70%, by 2019.
+To learn about ways to support the Alliance’s efforts, please contact Andrew Cheyne, Director of Government Affairs, at 510-350-9915 or firstname.lastname@example.org.

 One Stop Health Nutrition - the Alliance's on-line toolkit to boost dual participation in CalFresh & Medi-Cal.